cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 #### `CheckTx`: A new transaction appears in the transaction pool

-That's where Tendermint [asks](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#checktx) your application whether the transaction is worth keeping at all.
+Here Tendermint [asks](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#checktx) your application whether the transaction is worth keeping at all.
 Because you want to simplify to the maximum, you only concern yourself with whether there is a valid move in the transaction.

 For that, you check whether there are four `int` in the serialized information.
-You can also check that the `int` themselves are within the boundaries of the board, i.e. between `0` and `7`.
+You can also check that the `int` themselves are within the boundaries of the board, between `0` and `7`.

-It is better _not_ to check whether you have a [valid move](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L168):
+It is better to _not_ check whether you have a [valid move](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L168):

 > `func (game *Game) ValidMove(src, dst Pos) bool`

-Checking whether a move is valid with regards to the board, needs the board to have been updated beforehand.
+Checking whether a move is valid in regard to the board, requires the board to have been updated beforehand.
 Alas, the board is updated only up to the point where the transactions have been delivered.
-And you may have a situation where two transactions have been sent one after the other, both in fact valid.
-In this rare situation, if you tested the move in the second transaction against the board, it would appear invalid because the first transaction had been checked but not delivered yet.
-Therefore, testing a move on the board at CheckTx time is better avoided.
+Also, you may have a situation where two transactions have been sent one after the other, both in fact valid.
+In this rare situation, if you tested the move in the second transaction against the board, it would appear invalid because the first transaction would have been checked but not delivered yet.
+Therefore, testing a move on the board at `CheckTx` time is better avoided.

 #### `DeliverTx`: A transaction is added and needs to be processed